What Paperwork Is Needed to Sell A House Without An Agent?

 Once your sales contract has been completed and signed and the buyer's loan is approved, you will need to ensure that a title search is completed before the change of title documents can be processed.
 It is the buyer's right to specify the title company or lawyer to be used, but it is smart to have one at the ready, should the buyer request it.

 The paperwork needed to sell a house without an agent can be an overwhelming process.
 However, at Enlight Homebuyers it’s our goal to help you through the process as smoothly as possible.
+We buy homes in Salt Lake City fast for cash.
 In fact, we do not require any paperwork if you choose to sell your home to us.
 We can even show you how to sell your house without realtor fees!
 For information on selling a home with an agent or how to sell a home with Enlight Homebuyers, give us a call today at 1-800-655-8322!